 Susan Gascho-Cooke is honored to be a fellow seeker with the good folks of Community Mennonite Church of Lancaster.
 She once heard it said of CMCL, “Yeah, they’ll take anyone at that church.”
 Although it wasn’t meant as a compliment, it’s exactly the reputation she is proud to carry on, following in the tradition of a Christ who lived and taught scandalously for his time, cared tangibly, spoke of faith in mystery and parable, and who so often stood between people and the stones the world would throw.
 She also loves being a part of a community that explores faith and spirituality equally enthusiastically through hymns, sermons, communion, visual art, music, questions, answers and silence.
 Susan finds sermon-writing, worship planning, prayer-writing and pastoral care the most life-giving aspects of her work.
 She still marvels that getting together for coffee with folks to talk about the meaning of life actually counts as work!
 Susan came to CMCL in June 2010, after studying theology in one form or another as a student at Eastern Mennonite University and then Emory University (Candler School of Theology), and in the hospitals of downtown Atlanta as a chaplain.
 She also pastored for several years at Atlanta Mennonite Fellowship and served as a host for refugees and asylum seekers at AMF’s Hospitality House.
 She is also a once and future songwriter and bluegrass fiddler, quilter and reader of literature and poetry.
 The present, however, is full to overflowing with work and co-parenting the two sweetest little girls with her excellent husband, Teman.

-Associate Pastor of Children and Youth
+Associate Pastor of Youth